 The Preservation Association of Clark County is a non-profit, all volunteer organization formed in 1974 to promote the preservation of historic buildings and structures in Las Vegas and the rest of Clark County.
-With more than thirty-seven years of continuous existence, PACC is now the oldest community preservation organization in the state.
+With 40 years of continuous existence, PACC is the oldest community preservation organization in the state.

 PACC publishes a newsletter, which can now be accessed online, with reports on local, state and national preservation issues; sponsors speakers and walking tours; and promotes preservation through public advocacy and education.
 PACC also supports the activities of other preservation organizations, such as the Clark County Museum and the City of Las Vegas Historic Preservation Commission.
 PACC also promotes and supports the activities of the State of Nevada's Historic Preservation Office, and is an Associate Member of the National Trust for Historic Preservation.